xXHunterRaiXx/countries-api-project-may-2025/version-1/README.md

 - As a user, I can filter countries by region
 - As a user, I can toggle the color scheme between light and dark mode
 - As a user, I can click through to the bordering countries on the detail page

-**NOTE: Sometimes the REST Countries API can go down.
-We've added a `data.json` file with all the country data.
-You should use this as a backup, if the API responds with an error.**

 ## 🔗 Resources